Javlonbeckk/AutoService/README.md

 # AutoService
-Download PostgreSQL 14 or higher and install PGAdmin, link -  https://www.enterprisedb.com/downloads/postgres-postgresql-downloads(PGAdmin and PostgreSQL are both in one file)
+Download PostgreSQL 14 or higher and install PGAdmin, link -  https://www.enterprisedb.com/downloads/postgres-postgresql-downloads (PGAdmin and PostgreSQL are both in one file)

 Install PostgreSQL + PGAdmin 4 on your machine(Stack Builder is not necessary)